 S. morawitzi is an important pest in larch stands, though its actual economic impact is usually minor.
 S. morawitzi does not invade the stems of viable trees, but will invade impaired branches and tops.
 S. morawitzi can only develop on dying trees that are unable to exude protective gum.

 The damage caused by S. morawitzi precipitate the process of senescence, whether it is the dieback of lower branches of sound trees, or the death of trees damaged by fire, or trees already impaired as a result of invasion by other stem pests.

 However, there are other opinions concerning the damage caused by S. morawitzi; according to Kazachinskaya and Kondakov (1964) it belongs to a group of insects that cause severe damage of Larix sibirica in the Krasnoyarsk Region, Russia.
 According to Isaev and Utkin (1963) S. morawitzi is a serious pest of L. daurica in the Amur Region, Russia, where it causes extensive destruction on fire damaged sites.
 Here, it is dominant among the stem entomofauna.

 Due to the variable regulations around (de)registration of pesticides, your national list of registered pesticides or relevant authority should be consulted to determine which products are legally allowed for use in your country when considering chemical control.
-Pesticides should always be used in a lawful manner, consistent with the product's label.Control efforts focus on improving the resistance of forests and eliminating infested trees, as well as the use of chemical and biological preparations.
+Pesticides should always be used in a lawful manner, consistent with the product's label.

 Control efforts should be undertaken in the area of the present distribution of Scolytus morawitzi.
 Control measures include forestry and sanitary measures (improving of the resistance of forests, cutting and elimination of all infested trees; cutting of "trapping trees" followed by their treatment), as well as treatments with chemical and biological preparations.